Telling a good (Pando Days) story

 When people hear the word “story,” it’s easy to immediately think of fiction.
 But you’ve made a career in non-fiction.
 Are the rules the same – and, in fact, what are the rules if you wanted to spell them out in terms that might help the Pando Days teams?

 A good story has a beginning, middle and end, whether it’s a fiction story or a non-fiction documentary.
-I also believe this story structure is applicable to Pando Days projects.
+I also believe this story structure is also applicable to Pando Days projects.

 Let’s break it down, then.
 What should the beginning highlight?

 The beginning is a statement of the problem you are trying to address.
 As an audience, we need to understand what it is.
-While you may utilize data and charts, it is also great to use other visuals, where possible — photos, footage, drawings.
+While you may utilize data and charts, it is helpful to use other visuals, where possible — photos, footage, drawings.
 Today, there are so many options.
 Students can take photos or footage illustrating the problem, or you can easily download visuals from online sources.

 And, the middle?